 In its latest financial report, SeaWorld Entertainment reported attendance of 10.1 million in its 11 parks in the first half of the year, down from 10.7 million in the same period in 2012.

-Although overall revenues for the first six months of the year grew by 2%, the company reported a net loss of $56.2 million, or $0.66 per share.
+Overall revenue for the first six months of the year grew 2% but the company reported a net loss of $56.2 million, or 66 cents a share, for the period.

-Still, representatives for the Orlando-based company reject suggestions that the movie has played a role in reducing attendance.
-They also say they are not reducing admission prices in response to the drop in attendance.
+Still, representatives for the Orlando company reject suggestions that the movie has played a role in the attendance drop, and say they are not cutting admission prices because of the attendance dive.

 "We are not slashing prices, period," Fred Jacobs, vice president of communications for SeaWorld, said in an email. "'Blackfish' has had no attendance impact."

-Other discounts recently offered, the park said, are part of a typical theme park effort to increase attendance during the slower fall tourist season.
+Other discounts recently offered, park officials say, are part of a typical theme park effort to increase attendance during the slower fall tourist season.